geomapfish/getting_started/README.md

 apt update && apt install -y git python3 docker docker-compose
 ```

-In order to be able to use GeoMapFish, your linux user mut be part of the docker group:
+In order to be able to use GeoMapFish, your linux user must be part of the docker group:

 ```
 usermod -aG docker myuser